Arthritis pain - Older people | The Good Care Group

 Healthy eating

 If your loved one has arthritis and is overweight, this will cause more strain on their joints.
-Arthritis Research UK suggests that losing two stone can reduce the pain in the knee by 50%, if it is healthy to do so.
+Recent research suggests that losing weight can reduce the symptoms of knee arthritis by 20%, if it is healthy to do so.

 While healthy eating cannot cure arthritis, it can help with your loved one’s general health and well-being.